No Dogs Available

 What are “Dogs Like Koda?”

 “Dogs Like Koda” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “His favorite color is hot pink and will choose that color toy every time.
 He has amazing eyesight!
 He’s never bitten an animal or human, even in self defense.
 He LOVES to cuddle, more than anything.
 He’s the loudest, most vocal dog you’ll ever know-he can’t understand why people are afraid of him when he’s playing and he’s barking incessantly lol he’s just happy!”